Official website of the Northland Antique Radio Club (NARC).

 The Northland Antique Radio Club

 The meet kicks off with a large antique radio auction in the hotel main ballroom at 7:00 p.m.
-Friday May 17!
+Friday May 19!
 We make this an entertaining auction and there will be a good variety of radios available.
 If you want to sell your radio(s) at the auction, check them in between 3:00 and 6:00 pm Friday.
+This auction is always well attended and is an inexpensive way to sell your vintage radios.
+There are no buyer or seller percentage fees and the only charge to sell is a flat $5 entry fee per item.
 Auction preview is 6:00 to 7:00 pm, and the auction starts at 7:00 pm.
 Auction details are in the brochure.

 Saturday begins with the hotel parking lot swap meet in the morning.
 (Please note that the permit from the City of Plymouth does not allow any parking lot sales prior to Saturday morning.)
 The hospitality room will be open at 7:00 am with hot coffee and rolls.
-A light lunch will be available 11:00 am to 1:00 pm.
 The registration room opens at 8:00 am.
-Item check in for the old radio contest will run from 11:00 am to noon, with viewing from 1:00 pm to 2:00 pm.
+Item check in for the old radio contest will run from 11:00 am to 11:45 am, with viewing from 1:00 pm to 2:00 pm.

 For Saturday lunch, NARC will offer a light lunch in the hospitality room, or a great meal can be had at Lucky's 13 Pub within the hotel.
 Several other restaurants are nearby, including Perkins, Jake's Sports Bar, and some fast food establishments.